 While storing does reduce the footprint by a lot the Velocity Vantage will still take up 54” x 18” x 63” (L x W x H) of floor space.

 The Velocity Exercise Vantage Programmable Air Magnetic Rower has a fairly large capacity which is normal for a rowing machine in this price range.

 The maximum user weight capacity is set at 350lbs. and users as tall as 6’6″ can use this rowing machine with room to spare.

 If you are taller than 6’6″ it really depends on your inseam length if you will be able to use this rowing machine.

-Anyone taller than 6″6″ or over 350 lbs. may want to look into the Concept2 Model D which is in the same price range with a larger capacity (link to review below).
+Anyone taller than 6″6″ or over 350 lbs. may want to look into the Concept2 Model D, which is in the same price range, and has a larger capacity (link to review below).

 There is no size limitation for this rower and shorter people will have no issues using the Velocity Exercise Vantage Magnetic Rowing Machine.